mikhashev/personal-context-manager/docs/technical-description.md

 ## Comparison with Other Approaches

-Personal Context Technology (PCT) is not the only approach to enhancing AI interactions, and it’s useful to understand how it differs from other methods.
+Personal Context Technology (PCT) is not the only approach to enhancing AI interactions, and it's useful to understand how it differs from other methods.
 Below is a comparison with several notable technologies and frameworks.

 ### Retrieval-Augmented Generation (RAG)
 RAG, as implemented in systems like ChatGPT ([RAG for GPTs](https://help.openai.com/en/articles/8868588-retrieval-augmented-generation-rag-and-semantic-search-for-gpts)), enhances AI responses by retrieving relevant information from external documents in real-time.
-When a user asks a question, RAG uses semantic search to find pertinent data and incorporates it into the AI’s response.
+When a user asks a question, RAG uses semantic search to find pertinent data and incorporates it into the AI's response.

 - **Difference**: RAG focuses on retrieving external knowledge to improve factual accuracy, whereas PCT focuses on long-term personalization by providing a structured user profile.
 RAG treats a context file as a document to search through, not as an instruction for tailoring responses.
 For example, if a PCT file specifies a preference for visual explanations, an AI using PCT will consistently provide diagrams, while RAG might only mention this preference if explicitly asked.
 - **Use Case**: RAG is ideal for fact-based queries, while PCT is better for personalized, user-centric interactions like education.